Give the gift of better outcomes! Your support helps people get the cancer screenings they need.

-Prevent Cancer Foundation commends 5th Circuit decision upholding ACA preventive care mandate
+Prevent Cancer Foundation commends 5th Circuit decision partially upholding ACA preventive care mandate

 A gavel and a stethoscope are intertwined on a wooden surface.

-On Friday, June 21, in a major win for cancer prevention and early detection advocates, the U.S. 5th Circuit Court of Appeals issued a ruling in Braidwood v.
-Becerra upholding a requirement of the Affordable Care Act (ACA) on preventive services.
-The ruling says that nationwide, ACA requirements can remain in place that obligate health insurers across the U.S. to cover preventive services recommended by the U.S. Preventive Services Task Force (USPSTF) at no cost to the patient.
-However, the court invalidated this coverage requirement for those within the 5th Circuit Court’s jurisdiction—Louisiana, Mississippi and Texas—and for the plaintiffs involved in the case.
+On Friday, June 21, in a win for cancer prevention and early detection advocates, the U.S. 5th Circuit Court of Appeals issued a ruling in Braidwood v.
+Becerra that partially reversed a district court decision on preventive services covered by the Affordable Care Act (ACA).
+The 5th Circuit Court of Appeals decision says that nationwide, ACA requirements can remain in place that obligate health insurers across the U.S. to cover preventive services recommended by the U.S. Preventive Services Task Force (USPSTF) at no cost to the patient.
+Rather than invalidating the coverage requirement for the entire population—as had been decided by the district court—the coverage requirement was only invalidated for the plaintiffs involved in the case.

 The Biden administration appealed U.S. District Judge Reed O’Connor’s ruling, and the coverage rule were put on hold until a final ruling could be made.